 Most countries want to attract the young and the willing – entrepreneurs with ideas, students looking to learn, people prepared to do the jobs locals turn down.
-Greece, though, has decided on a different approach, by making a play for Europe’s retirees.
+Greece however, has decided to take a different approach, by making a play for Europe’s retirees.

 “The logic is very simple: we want pensioners to relocate here,” says Athina Kalyva, head of tax policy at the Greek finance ministry, who has helped design a scheme to get people to do just that.
 “We have a beautiful country, a very good climate, so why not?”

 The initiative, laid out in a draft law to be tabled in parliament this week proposes a flat income tax rate of 7% for foreign retirees who transfer their tax residence to Greece.
 The incentive would be applicable for a decade.

 “We hope that pensioners benefiting from this attractive rate will spend most of their time in Greece,” says Kalyva, adding that, ultimately, the aim is to expand the country’s tax base.
 “That would mean investing a bit – renting or buying a home.”